Bedlam Theatre: New North Free Church

 The New North Free Church originated in the New North Church, which, at the time of the Disruption of 1843, was meeting in the chapel at Brighton Street in the Bristo.
 In November 1842, prior to the Disruption, the church's minister, Charles John Brown, joined other evangelical ministers in promising to leave the Church of Scotland if state interference in the national church was not ended.
 After the Free congregation left the New North Church in May 1843, it first met at an independent chapel nearby in Argyle Square.
 (Note: The site of Argyle Square is now covered by Chambers Street; the congregation of this chapel would go on to form Augustine Congregational Church.)

 The established congregation having returned to its historic home at St Giles', the free congregation worshipped again in Brighton Street from November 1843.
 When the building was sold to an Evangelical Union congregation in 1846, the Free congregation moved to the United Secession Church in Potterrow.
 The church's building was constructed on the site of the city poorhouse at a cost of £7,000, opening June 1848.
 That year, New North Free counted 650 members.

 The church ministered in an area of significant poverty, founding missions, a Sabbath school, and a day school.
 In 1852, the congregation assumed responsibility for a Free Church mission in the Cowgate, which, from the following year, met at Mary's Chapel.
 Under Brown, the mission proved a success and was elevated to a full charge in 1859.
 The church's district (equivalent to a parish) was thereafter moved to cover the Bristo and, in 1880, the congregation purchased a former dance hall on Marshall Street to serve as mission premises.

 Brown's death in 1884 greatly affected the congregation, as did the deaths of nine other senior office holders between 1885 and 1891.
 By 1893, membership had declined to 470; though, during the ministry of John Kelman from 1897 to 1907, this revived somewhat, standing at 560 in 1900.
 The church also had a long connection with student life that continued into the early 20th century and Kelman established a special students' service.
-Both Kelman and his successor, John P. Sclater, were celebrated preachers of the liberal evangelical tendency.
+Both Kelman and his successor, John R.P.
+Sclater, were celebrated preachers of the liberal evangelical tendency.

 In 1900, the Free Church united with the United Presbyterian Church to form the United Free Church.
 Like most Free congregations, New North joined the new denomination.
 In 1929, the United Free Church united with the Church of Scotland and New North rejoined the national church.
 The union created an extraneous number of parish churches in the Old Town and Southside: areas where the population was also declining.
 In this context, the congregation united with nearby Greyfriars on 23 March 1941.
 Greyfriars retained the New North mission halls in Marshall Street until their sale in 1961.